freeskylier/lier/Lantern-Network-Building.md

 To this end, both Give and Get mode users need tools to help them grow their trust networks.
 The benefits of growing the Lantern trust network aren't immediately palpable to users.
 It may take Give mode users a while before they see any Get mode users connecting through their proxy.
 Due to the immediate availability of fallback proxies, Get mode users may not sense the importance of building their trust network in order to improve the speed and reliability of the Lantern proxy network.

-Given these challenges, Lantern should both make it as easy as possible to grow one's trust network, as well as provide education and encouragement to get users to engage in this process.
+Given these challenges, Lantern should both make it as easy as possible to grow one's trust network, as well as provide education, encouragement, and engaging experiences to get users to do so.

-The tools for growing ones network are universally applicable, while education and encouragement need to be sensitive to differences in the Give and the Get mode experiences.
+The tools for growing ones network are applicable for both Give and Get mode, while education and encouragement need to be sensitive to differences in the Give and the Get mode experiences.

 This document outlines approaches for addressing all of these aspects of building the trust network.

 note - It is important to remember that much network building can proceed informally and outside of the Lantern application - ultimately Lantern just needs to know once the connection has been made.
-Before going too far down the road of building specific tooling, we should make sure to talk with our "connnectors", i.e. the people who have relationships that bridge the censorship divide and who are likely to be the lynchpins of the Lantern trust network in its early stages.
+Before going too far down the road of building specific tooling, we should make sure to talk with our "connectors", i.e. the people who have relationships that bridge the censorship divide and who are likely to be the lynchpins of the Lantern trust network in its early stages.

 ### Tools